azdavis/millet/readme.md

 An set of tools for Standard ML.

-Right now, the set has only one element: a language server for SML, and a corresponding Visual Studio Code language client extension.
+Right now, the set has only one element: a language server, with a corresponding Visual Studio Code language client extension.

 ## Naming